 Tapping into one of the remaining hidden gems left in the country and reversing a long-term trend, a record nine U Sports basketball players made the leap from Canadian universities to NCAA Division I hoops.
 That number is way up from previous years, as this outstanding research shows.
 Previously, only eight U SPORTS players had ever moved up to play NCAA Division I basketball.

-This number is expected to continue to rise as more and more NCAA teams from down south look to poach experienced talent during the off-season.
-In contrast, only two players went from the NCAA to U Sports, compared to seven in 2023 and ten that transferred the opposite way in 2022.
+This number is expected to continue rising as more NCAA teams from the South look to poach experienced talent during the off-season, luring them with potential earning opportunities that are unfortunately not available in the Canadian basketball ecosystem.
+In contrast, only three players moved from the NCAA to U Sports, compared to seven in 2023 and ten who transferred the opposite way in 2022.

 Continuing to tell the story that progression is not always linear and that it’s not always Division I or bust straight out of high school, the National Junior College Athletic Association (NJCAA), better known as the JUCO route, and NCAA Division II saw six and five players, respectively, make the leap to Division I basketball.